alkem-io/alkemio/docs/storage-design.md

 * Moving to another storage mechanism that IPFS
 * Migrate Whiteboard storage to be via Documents
     * This would drastically shrink the production database
-* Encrypting the documents at rest
+* Encrypting the documents when stored
     * Key management is clearly a topic that requires due attention; in a first instance the suggestion is to have an encryption / decryption key per Storage Bucket.
 * Putting limits on each Storage Bucket that the platform enforces
     * This is obviously also a key subscription adjustment point
+* Removing the contents from the external store when the containing Document is deleted.